hauchel/duco/doc/Duco.md

 ## I2C Communication

 I did not want to change the max size 32 of a I2C message as used in Arduinos wire library.
 Hashes used have size 40.
 It would be possible to compress them (they have only 4 bit 0..9a..f); but this is not really the Knackpunkt as communication is quite fast.
-And already software of this kind was available (cluster solving Sudoku or finding primes ).
+So the job is transferred in  4 chunks (see L,M,N,O below).
+When getting it running for the ATtiny85, it turned out that the buffer has a lenght of 16 only.
+Here we use LMNOPQ, see document tiny85.
+The difficulty is not required for the slave.
 The ESP is master and sends a command to a slave.
 The slave then provides data if required in a returnBuffer.
 Before the master reads this data, it checks if the slave has completed operation by quering the status.
 Technically the  slave has two I2C functions called asynchronously whenever a masters request for this address is received:

  - [ ] Wire.onReceive(receiveEvent):	a command is received
  - [ ]  Wire.onRequest(requestEvent):  the master fetches data from the slave